TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 Now that we have a trained model, we need to generate an inference graph that can be used to run the model.

-> Note: There is currently an [issue](https://github.com/tensorflow/models/issues/8841) that occurs when you're trying to export the model.
-As a temporary fix, Github user [Jacobsolawetz](https://github.com/Jacobsolawetz) discovered that you can add ```if not isinstance(x, str):``` add line 140 of the ```https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/utils/tf_utils.py``` script.
-For more information, check out [his comment on the issue](https://github.com/tensorflow/models/issues/8841#issuecomment-657647648).

 ```bash
 python /content/models/research/object_detection/exporter_main_v2.py \
     --trained_checkpoint_dir training \